 Attaining Coverage Through a Medicaid State Plan

-After a state has made the decision to cover the National DPP lifestyle change program in Medicaid, either through legislation or administrative rules, the state will determine how to claim federal Medicaid matching funds for the program.
+After a state has made the decision to cover the National Diabetes Prevention Program (National DPP) lifestyle change program in Medicaid, either through legislation or administrative rules, the state will determine how to claim federal Medicaid matching funds for the program.
 The most common way to claim federal Medicaid matching funds is by including the benefit in the Medicaid State Plan.
-If the policies or processes the state intends to implement for the National DPP lifestyle change program cannot be accomplished through the Medicaid State Plan, the state may choose to use a section 1115 demonstration waiver or another mechanism (see the Medicaid Managed Care Options page for examples of other mechanisms).
+If the policies or processes the state intends to implement for the National DPP lifestyle change program cannot be accomplished through the Medicaid State Plan, the state may choose to use a section 1115 demonstration waiver or another mechanism (see the Engaging MCOs to Attain Coverage page for examples of other mechanisms).

 What is a Medicaid State Plan and a State Plan Amendment?

 A Medicaid State Plan is a written agreement between a state and the federal government outlining the details of the state’s Medicaid program, including benefits, provider rate methodologies, and who is eligible for coverage.
 It gives an assurance that a state will abide by federal rules, which allows the state to claim federal Medicaid matching funds.
 See California’s Medicaid State Plan for an example of how a Medicaid State Plan is organized.

 To make changes to the Medicaid State Plan, a state submits a state plan amendment (SPA) to the Centers for Medicare and Medicaid Services (CMS) for review and approval.
 An approved SPA results in permanent changes to the state’s Medicaid program, and may include content such as the addition of new populations or providers, changes in benefit coverage, changes in what administrative expenditures the state expects the federal government to pay for (such as processing claims, care coordination, risk stratification, transportation, etc.), and changes in reimbursement methodologies.